alvinlau/bookstore/README.md

 * I switched to Postgres instead of the default Sqlite from Rails, just change the database name, username and password in `config/database.yml`

+* I ended up putting the Ember project as a git submodule (not intended), in the `bookstore` directory

 * I ended up using the latest version of Ember from following the tutorial

 * I changed the publishing house's `discount` column to have a precision of 5 digits, because it wouldn't accept whole integer values like in the seeds, maybe it's a rejection from Postgres.
 I meant for `discount` precision of 5 to accept values like `40.00` for example, but after the change it took `40` as well